Status Epilepticus

 English

-Nicholas Abend is a Pediatric Neurologist in Philadelphia, Pennsylvania.
+Nicholas Abend is a Pediatric Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Abend is rated as an Elite provider by MediFind in the treatment of Status Epilepticus.
-His top areas of expertise are Status Epilepticus, Seizures, Epilepsy in Children, and Epilepsy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Status Epilepticus, Epilepsy in Children, and Epilepsy.
+Dr. Abend is board certified in American Board Of Psychiatry & Neurology - Pediatric Neurology.

 Elite in Status Epilepticus